ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 #### Activate System Audio Capture

 Check this checkbox to automatically turn on system audio capture when the overlay is visible.
-This option requires setting <samp>Broadcast System Audio</samp> to <samp>When Sharing Screen</samp> in Ecamm Live's [Audio Preferences](../018-other-options#broadcast-system-audio).
+This option requires setting <samp>Broadcast System Audio</samp> to <samp>When Sharing The Screen</samp> in Ecamm Live's [Audio Preferences](../018-other-options#broadcast-system-audio).

 #### Green Screen Key